Usage — API / CLI / MCP¶

 Tool modules are individually togglable with environment switches (for example,

-MISCTOOL) and can be filtered at runtime with --tools / --toolsets or the
+MISCTOOL) and can be filtered through the current Agent Utilities visibility

 As a Python API¶